 Some tools have been given above: they can help the experimenter to gain insight into its metrological problem.
 They can lead to a conclusion of failure: the problem is ill-conditioned regarding the estimation of the interesting parameters.
 This means that the parameters we initially wish to measure will actually never be estimated accurately.
-Two strategies are possible: recognizing that the initial goal is in vain or modifying the problem through physical thinking to make it well-posed or adequately conditioned even by changing the goals themselves (number of parameters to estimate).
+Two strategies are possible: recognizing that the initial goal is in vain, or modifying the problem through physical thinking to make it well-posed or adequately conditioned even by changing the goals themselves (number of parameters to estimate).
 Quoting J.V.Beck [2]: "the problem of non-identifiability can be avoided, through either the use of a different experiment or a smaller set of parameters that are identifiable".

-parsimony This position emerges from the well-known "principle" (see http://en.wikipedia.org/wiki/Parsimony) which in the field of science could be summarized by this sentence : "trying to perfectly recover reality is indeed very easy, when one adds parameters to each other so that it connects-the-dots".
+This parsimony "principle" position emerges from the well-known (see http://en.wikipedia.org/wiki/Parsimony) which in the field of science could be summarized by this sentence : "trying to perfectly recover reality is indeed very easy, when one adds parameters to each others so that it connects-the-dots".
 There is much more to learn and to retrieve from the distance maintained between a model and the observations it is supposed to match.
 The resulting consequence is that any minimization algorithm is a good one because the problem is well defined.
 This section will now proceed to give additional tools to work out badly conditioned problems with special analysis regarding the role of known versus unknown parameters.

-4.1 Dimensional analysis or natural parameters: case of coupled conduction/radiation flash experiment controlled origins of bias), the application of the parsimony principle that is to adapt one's metrological objective by making the "quality" of the available information match the degree of complexity of the model.
+4.1 Dimensional analysis or natural parameters: case of coupled conduction/radiation flash experiment

+Through the preceding sections, the reader should have been convinced of the importance of notions like the pertinence of a model (good representation of reality, controlled origins of bias), the application of the parsimony principle that is to adapt one's metrological objective by making the "quality" of the available information match the degree of complexity of the model.